-See Figure 1 for the locations of items 1 through 12, below.
+See Figure 1 for the locations of items 1 through 11, below.

-- ERASE button Erases Diagnostic Trouble Codes (DTCs), and "Freeze Frame" data from your vehicle's computer, and resets Monitor status. - ENTER button When in MENU mode, confirms the selected option or value. - 3.
-DTC/FF button Displays the DTC View screen and/or scrolls the LCD display to view DTCs and Freeze Frame data. - 4.
-If POWER/LINK button When the Scan Tool IS NOT connected to a vehicle, turns the Scan Tool "On" and "Off".
+- ERASE button Erases Diagnostic Trouble Codes (DTCs), and "Freeze Frame" data from your vehicle's computer, and resets Monitor status. - DTC SCROLL button Displays the DTC View screen and/or scrolls the display to view DTCs when more than one DTC is present. - POWER/LINK button When the Scan Tool IS NOT connected to a vehicle, turns the Scan Tool "On" and "Off".
 When the Scan Tool is connected to a vehicle, links the Scan Tool to the vehicle's PCM to retrieve diagnostic data from the computer's memory.

-To turn the Scan Tool "On", you must press and hold the POWER/LINK button for approximately 3 seconds.
+To turn the Scan Tool "On", you must press and hold the POWER/LINK I button for approximately 3 seconds.

-LD/M button - When pressed while linked to a vehicle, places the Scan Tool in "Live Data" mode.
-When pressed and held while linked to a vehicle, displays the "Mode Selection Menu."
+ENTER/LIVE DATA button - When in MENU mode, confirms the selected option or value.
+When linked to a vehicle, places the Scan Tool in "Live Data" mode.

-- 6. DOWN button When in MENU mode, scrolls DOWN through the menu and submenu selection options.
-When LINKED to a vehicle, scrolls DOWN through the current display screen to display any additional data. - OP button When in MENU mode, scrolls UP through the menu and submenu selection options.
-When LINKED to a vehicle, scrolls UP through the current display screen to display any additional data. - 8.
-GREEN LED Indicates that all engine systems are running normally (all Monitors on the vehicle are active and performing their diagnostic testing, and no DTCs are present). - 9.
+- DOWN button When in MENU mode, scrolls DOWN through the menu and submenu selection options.
+When LINKED to a vehicle, scrolls DOWN through the current display screen to display any additional data. - 6.
+OP button When in MENU mode, scrolls UP through the menu and submenu selection options.
+When LINKED to a vehicle, scrolls UP through the current display screen to display any additional data. - GREEN LED Indicates that all engine systems are running normally (all Monitors on the vehicle are active and performing their diagnostic testing, and no DTCs are present). - 8.
 YELLOW LED Indicates there is a possible problem.
-A "Pending" DTC is present and/or some of the vehicle's emission monitors have not run their diagnostic testing. - 10.
+A "Pending" DTC is present and/or some of the vehicle's emission monitors have not run their diagnostic testing. - 9.
 RED LED Indicates there is a problem in one or more of the vehicle's systems.
 The red LED is also used to show that DTC(s) are present.
 DTCs are shown on the Scan Tool's display.
-In this case, the Malfunction Indicator ("Check Engine") lamp on the vehicle's instrument panel will light steady on. - 11.
-Display Displays settings Menu and submenus, test results, Scan Tool functions and Monitor status information.
-See DISPLAY FUNCTIONS, following, for more details. - 12.
+In this case, the Multifunction Indicator ("Check Engine") lamp on the vehicle's instrument panel will light steady on. - Display Displays settings Menu and submenus, test results, Scan Tool functions and Monitor status information.
+See DISPLAY FUNCTIONS, following, for more details. - 11.
 CABLE Connects the Scan Tool to the vehicle's Data Link Connector (DLC).